marksto/data-sources/README.md

 your data reaches the boundary of this "small" amount (which is precisely `400,000` cells per sheet for Google Sheets) and then finally exceeds it (thanks to the combinatorial explosion of the denormalized data representation).

-The usual means, e.g. the built-in function `IMPORTRANGE`, do not help to solve this problem — dependent tables do not automatically receive notifications about the need for their dependencies data updates.
-And even if they received such notifications, it is not entirely clear how they would work in case of cascading updates of the dependent tables graph.
+In this case, the right thing to do is to normalize your data — breaking up larger sheets into smaller ones and finally ending up with multiple dependent spreadsheets (since things become really slow when each individual cell update causes the half of a spreadsheet's formulas to recalculate) with unsynchronized data that require manual synchronization (that is copy-pasting).
+The usual means, e.g. the built-in `IMPORTRANGE` function, don't help to solve the problem — dependent tables do not automatically receive notifications about the need to reload data from the updated dependencies.
+And even if they were receiving such notifications, it is not clear how they will operate in case of cascading dependency graph updates.

 Here's where the _Data Sources_ come to the rescue!
 With this ready-to-go Java library one may keep their tabular data and business logic in a familiar Google Spreadsheets format (with built-in formulas and/or custom AppScript functions)